 Cooking with Edible Flowers

-Freeze them in ice cubes, or make an ice ring for a punch.
+Freeze them in ice cubes for a fancy cocktail, or make an ice ring for a punch bowl.

 Make candied flowers by brushing egg whites over each petal, then dusting with super-fine sugar.

 Make floral scented sugar with rose petals or lavender.